Southern Illinois University

 At age eight my parents enrolled me in the Junior Naturalists program at the Dayton Museum of Natural History, under the sensitive guidance of Edith Blincoe, whose book Nature Walks with Edith Blincoe sits on my bookshelf today.

 Family car trips to national parks (Great Smoky Mountains, Everglades, Mesa Verde, Rocky Mountains, Yellowstone, Tetons, Dinosaur, Carlsbad Caverns) greatly enriched my exposure to wild nature.
-Every summer, my family would also spend a week in a cabin at Lake Hope State Park in the hills of southeastern Ohio (image at the top of this page), which was a favorite venue for collecting and photographing insects (including fireflies) as well as for learning from park naturalists.
+Every summer, my family would also spend a week in a cabin at Lake Hope State Park in the hills of southeastern Ohio (image at the top of this page), which was a favorite venue for hiking in the woods, for learning from park naturalists, and for collecting and photographing insects (including fireflies, at right).

 By my early teens, I had begun reading classic nature writers: Henry David Thoreau, Charles Darwin, John Burroughs, John Muir, Jean-Henri Fabre, Edwin Way Teale.
-I also spent many hours bicycling for miles around Greene County, among farms and woodlots and across covered bridges.
-Glen Helen and Bryan Park were favorite destinations for picnics and nature walks.
-(At least as recalled through the mists of nostalgia, Greene County has for me somewhat of the character of the Shire surrounding Hobbiton, which may help explain my later fondness for the writings of J.R.R.
+Before I could drive a car, I explored the countryside within a couple dozen miles of home on my single-speed, coaster-brake bicycle.
+I pedaled for many pleasant hours among farms and woodlots, occasionally crossing streams on weathered covered bridges Glen Helen and Bryan Park were favorite destinations for solo picnics and nature walks.
+(At least as recalled through the mists of nostalgia, Beavercreek Township and the rest of Greene County hold for me somewhat of the character of the Shire surrounding Hobbiton, which may help explain my later fondness for the writings of J.R.R.
 Tolkien.)

 Top of page